thomas-digregorio/svd-movie-recommendation-demo/README.md

 1. **Method A: Truncated SVD on a centered sparse user-item matrix**
 2. **Method B: Surprise SVD matrix factorization trained on observed ratings only**

 The comparison includes RMSE and ranking metrics, latency per sweep point, and top-N recommendations for a selected user.

-## Why this is similar to eigenfaces

-Both methods rely on low-rank latent structure:

-- In eigenfaces, a face image is approximated with a compact basis of principal components.
-- Here, user-item preferences are approximated with a compact latent basis (`k` components / factors).

-In both cases, low-rank structure acts as compression + denoising.
+Shows low-rank structure acts as compression + denoising.

 ## Dataset